301: Cave Dwellers

 Boy, look how primitive their wet naps were during the Dark Ages.

-Wet naps are pre-moistened towelettes sold in plastic containers.
+Wet naps or wet wipes are premoistened towelettes sold in plastic containers.
 The disposable papers are used to wash skin when no source of running water is available.
 They contain a mild astringent/soap/water mixture.
+Wet-Naps were invented by Arthur Julius in the late 1950s and really took off in 1963, when Kentucky Fried Chicken contracted with them to supply the chain.
+Wet-Nap has since become a brand eponym for all such disposable napkins.
 The Dark Ages generally refer to the period in Europe after the decline of the Roman Empire, between about the fifth and tenth centuries B.C.E.

 Let’s see..."Quid Malmborg in Plano."
 Wait a minute, this is the Magna Carta!